gshipley/enterprise_training/EnterpriseManual.md

 	$ sudo rhn-channel --add --channel=rhel-x86rhel-x86_64-server-optional-6

-With the repository in place, you can now install the OpenShift Enterprise client tools by running the following command:
+With the repository in place, you can now install RubyGems:

+	$ sudo yum install rubygems

+After installing RubyGems, use it to install the OpenShift Enterprise client tools:

+	$ sudo gem install rhc

+You will also need to install Git if it is not already installed:

-	$ sudo yum install rubygem-rhc
+	$ sudo yum install git

+After the OpenShift Enterprise client tools have been installed, run the following command:

+	$ rhc -v

 ##**Ubuntu**

 Use the apt-get command line package manager to install Ruby and Git before you install the OpenShift Enterprise command line tools.
-Run:
+Run the following command:

 	$ sudo apt-get install ruby-full rubygems git-core